mischastik/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Softmax				|         									|

 ## Training
-I chose a learning rate of 0.001, a keep probability of 85%.
+I chose a learning rate of 0.001, a keep probability for dropout of 85%.
 The variables were initialized with the Xavier initializer.
 Optimization was done with the Adam Optimizer on cross entropy.
 A batch size of 512 and 10 epochs turned out to be an efficent choice.

 ## Model Improvement
  I started with a very basic architecture close to the original LeNet.
-The first results were not satisfying and experimenting with hyperparamters didn't improve the results a lot.
+The first results were not satisfying and experimenting with hyperparamters didn't improve the results enough.
-Then I changed the image normalization to the apporach which uses the image maximum instead of 255 which imroved the results.
+Then I changed the image normalization to the apporach which uses the image maximum instead of 255 which improved the results.
-Next I added dropout layers, leaky RELUs and batch normalization which caused a decrease in performance.
+Next I added dropout layers, leaky RELUs and batch normalization which caused a *decrease* in performance.
 I removed batch normalization which caused a huge improvement.
+Unfortunetly the reasons for this remain unclear.
-The training accuracy was still significantly higher than the validation accuracy so I decided to increase the model complexity by adding another convolution layer.
+The training accuracy was still significantly higher than the validation accuracy, so I decided to increase the model complexity by adding an additional convolution layer.
 Another optimization of the hyperparameters led to satisfying results.

-My final results are:
+My current results are:
 Training accuracy: 0.997
 Validation accuracy: 0.967
 Test accuracy: 0.944